 * U.S., China seen nearing truce in trade war

-* Yuan at highest since mid-Aug despite PBOC cut
+* Yuan at its strongest since mid-August after PBOC cut

 * Asian stock markets: tmsnrt.rs/2zpUAr4

-TOKYO, Nov 5 (Reuters) - Asian shares vaulted to six-month highs on Tuesday, surpassing their July peaks, as hopes that Washington may roll back some of the tariffs it has imposed on imports from China shored up optimism on the global economic outlook.
+LONDON, Nov 5 (Reuters) - World shares climbed back towards record highs and safe-haven bonds tumbled on Tuesday, as hopes that Washington may roll back some of the tariffs it has imposed on Chinese imports rekindled optimism about the global economic outlook.

-MSCI's broadest index of Asia-Pacific shares outside Japan gained 0.5% to reach levels last seen in early May, led by gains in Chinese shares.
+MSCI's broadest index of Asia-Pacific shares outside Japan gained 0.6% to reach levels last seen in early May.
+It was led by gains in Chinese shares, which jumped as much as 1.3% to their highest since late April.

-Taiwanese shares gained 0.4% to near three-decade highs while Japan's Nikkei rose 1.34% to a one-year peak after a market holiday on Monday
+Taiwanese shares gained 0.75% to near three-decade highs and Japan's Nikkei rose 1.75% to a one-year peak after a market holiday on Monday.

-U.S. S&P500 futures gained 0.2% in Asia after the Financial Times reported that the United States is considering rolling back levies on $112 billion of Chinese imports, which were introduced at a 15% rate on Sept.
+That followed record closing highs for the U.S. S&P 500, Dow Jones and Nasdaq and after the Financial Times had reported that the U.S was considering rolling back levies on $112 billion of Chinese imports, which were introduced at a 15% rate on Sept.
 1.

-China is pushing U.S. President Donald Trump to remove more tariffs imposed in September as part of a "phase one" U.S.-China trade deal, expected to be signed later this month, people familiar with the negotiations said on Monday.
+China is pushing U.S. President Donald Trump to remove more tariffs as part of a U.S.-China trade deal, expected to be signed later this month, people familiar with the negotiations said on Monday.

 "There may have been some expectations that the U.S. may postpone the remaining tariffs, which are due to kick in on Dec.
 15. But if it goes further by rolling back existing tariffs, that would not only benefit the economy but would also make the truce seem more permanent," said Yukino Yamada, senior strategist at Daiwa Securities.

-Trade optimism kept the Chinese yuan near its highest levels since mid-August, with the onshore yuan at 7.0162 per dollar , up 0.2% on the day.
+Trade optimism pushed the Chinese yuan to its highest levels since mid-August, after the onshore yuan posted its strongest close since Aug.
+2..

-Oil prices firmed, staying near their highest levels since late September, buoyed by an improved outlook for crude demand as better-than-expected U.S. jobs growth added to market hopes a preliminary U.S.-China trade deal would be reached this month.
+Oil prices gained, staying near their highest since late September, buoyed by an improved outlook for crude demand as better-than-expected U.S. jobs growth added to the hopes for a U.S.-China trade deal.